aabccd021/miglite/README.md

 When executed, Miglite will apply all migration files in a specified directory in alphabetical order.

-Migrations file that have already been applied will not be applied for a second time, but their checksums will be verified to ensure they haven't changed.
+Migration files that have already been applied will not be applied for a second time, but their checksums will be verified to ensure they haven't changed.

 When `--check` flag is used, Miglite will not run any migration, and will only check the checksums of the already applied migrations.